RogueRope/docs/content/docs/faq/not-your-mum.md

 ---
 Everything you bring to the site has the potential to become **MATTER OUT OF PLACE \(MOOP\)**: costumes, water bottles, booze containers, inflatable chairs, hats, fruit, cigarette butts, even rope fibers can all become MOOP.
 Every person is responsible for their rubbish.

+So, remember what your mum thought you, don't litter, put away your toys after playing, clean up after yourself.
+We don't clean up after you, **I am not your mum (but you can call me daddy).**,

 ## What should I do with my rubbish?

 One of the fundamental ideas of Leave no trace is : **Pack it in, pack it out**.
 Everything brought at Rope Camp will have to be taken away before the end of the event.